steff393/wbec/README.md

 # wbec
 Wifi interface to Heidelberg **W**all**B**ox **E**nergy **C**ontrol using ESP8266

-The Heidelberg Wallbox Energy Control is a high quality wallbox, but it offers only a Modbus interface.
+The Heidelberg Wallbox Energy Control is a high quality wallbox, but it offers only a Modbus RTU interface.
-Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management) and to rebuild a part of the Combox functionality.
+Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management).

 ## Features (as of now)
-- Works with openWB, EVCC, Solaranzeige (by emulation of go-echarger API)
+- Works with openWB, EVCC, Solaranzeige (by emulation of go-echarger API or via MQTT)
 - Support of MQTT communication to openWB
 - Prepared for supporting up to all 16 connected boxes (up to 8 openWB load points)
 - Modbus registers can be read/written via JSON web interface
 - Standby of Wallbox can be configured
 - Simple prototype of a web interface
 - Simple prototype of a local load management
-- Update via WiFi (OTA), e.g. with PlatformIO
+- Update via WiFi (OTA), e.g. with PlatformIO or simply via Web browser (s.
+Wiki)
 - Access point mode, to configure your WiFi network/password (s.
 Wiki)
 - < 1W power consumption (for controlling up to 16 boxes)